MicrosoftDocs/architecture-center/docs/example-scenario/apps/telehealth-system.md

 There are about 700 million people who suffer from hearing disabilities.
 However, only 10% of them use hearing aid devices to improve their lives.
 In some geographies or situations, it is impossible for a patient to get direct assistance when needed.
 For example, consider patients who:

-- Need help in a specific hearing situation (e.g., while walking in the park, attending a party, or being at home), which cannot be reproduced in the hearing care professional's office.
+- Need help in a specific hearing situation (for example, while walking in the park, attending a party, or being at home), which cannot be reproduced in the hearing care professional's office.
 - Have mobility issues or reside long distances from their hearing care professional.
 - Live in an emerging country that has a limited number of hearing care professionals.